plebbit/plebbit-react-hooks/README.md

 ```
 #### Subplebbits Hooks
 ```
-useSubplebbit(subplebbitAddress): Subplebbit | undefined // should contain not yet published posts from your own account unless they are older than X hours useSubplebbits(subplebbitAddress[]): Subplebbits[]
+useSubplebbit(subplebbitAddress: string, accountName?: string): Subplebbit | undefined // should contain not yet published posts from your own account unless they are older than X hours useSubplebbits(subplebbitAddress[]: string[], accountName?: string): Subplebbits[] useResolvedSubplebbitAddress(subplebbitAddress: string, accountName?: string): string | undefined
 ```
 #### Feeds Hooks
 ```
 useFeed(subplebbitAddresses: string[], sortType?: string): {feed: Feed, loadMore: function, hasMore: boolean}
-useBufferedFeeds(feedsOptions: UseBufferedFeedOptions[]) // preload or buffer feeds in the background, so they load faster when you call `useFeed` useAuthorComments(authorAddress) // there are no way to fetch all comments from an author, you need to build it from your own cache
+useBufferedFeeds(feedsOptions: UseBufferedFeedOptions[]) // preload or buffer feeds in the background, so they load faster when you call `useFeed` useAuthorComments(authorAddress): string | undefined // there are no way to fetch all comments from an author, you need to build it from your own cache
 ```
 #### Authors Hooks
 ```